 WHEN: Booming peaks from late March to mid-April and continues into early May.
 The best viewing is typically in mid-April, when females start to check out males.

 Attwater’s hanging on

 Attwater’s Prairie-Chicken is an endangered subspecies of Greater Prairie-Chicken.
-It numbers about 110 birds and is found only in southeastern Texas.
-You can see it during a festival April 14-15 at Attwater Prairie Chicken National Wildlife Refuge west of Houston.
+In February 2019, it numbered about 200 birds and is found only in southeastern Texas.
+You can see it during a festival March 28-29, 2020, at Attwater Prairie Chicken National Wildlife Refuge west of Houston.

 49 grouse-viewing locations

 The grouse hotspots listed above and many others are plotted on this Google map (right).
 In all, we’ve highlighted 49 places in North America to see Sharp-tailed Grouse, Greater Sage-Grouse, Gunnison Sage-Grouse, Greater Prairie-Chicken, and Lesser Prairie-Chicken.
 Use the map to find a location near you to watch grouse!

 Noppadol Paothong is an award-winning photographer with the Missouri Department of Conservation.
 His book, Save the Last Dance: A Story of North American Grassland Grouse, will be published in August.

 SAGEMAP (Sagebrush And Grassland Ecosystem Map Assessment Project)